 - Preheat oven to 350° convection or 375° conventional.

-- Place the dough on a cutting surface cut it into manageable pieces.
+- Place the dough on a lightly floured surface and cut it in half for easier handling.

-- You can roll out the dough on a floured surface ¼ inch thick and use bone-shaped or other cookie cutters.
-I rolled it into logs of 1-inch diameter.
+- Roll out the dough to ¼ inch thick and use bone-shaped or other cookie cutters.
+Or roll into logs of 1-inch diameter.
 Cut into ¼ to ½ inch pieces.

 - This dough is dry, and a stand mixer helps a lot.
 You can do it by hand or use a food processor.

-- To make gluten-free, substitute soy, rice, or oat flour.
+- To make gluten-free, substitute with rice or oat flour.

-- Lower calorie peanut butter that is made with xylitol.
+- Lower-calorie peanut butter frequently is made with xylitol.
 Xylitol is quite toxic for dogs and can be deadly to them.